Explore the Discovery of Kirkdale Cave

 Incredible though it may seem, this hyena tooth was found in a North Yorkshire cave.
 It gives us an amazing insight into prehistoric life 120000 years ago, long before evidence of human activity in these parts.

-Kirkdale Cave, near Kirkbymoorside, was first discovered by workmen in the area around 1821 and the bones were very nearly lost to the scientific community.
+Kirkdale Cave, near Kirkbymoorside, was first discovered by workmen in the area around 1821 and a range of bones from inside the cave were very nearly lost to the scientific community.
 It seems that the workmen had been using them to fill potholes in the roads nearby, believing the bones to be those of cattle buried in the cave.

 A local surgeon, Thomas Harrison who lived in Kirkbymoorside, is credited with realising that these bones were something special when he spotted them on the road that July.
 His experience as a county coroner made him well-placed for having knowledge of anatomy.

-Though some of the remains belonged to animals like red deer that still live on the North York Moors, many give us a glimpse into the range of other species once prevalent on British shores.
-These include elephants and hippopotamuses that don’t live here any more, though we can find them on other continents.
-Others like the cave hyena and woolly rhinoceros are now extinct.
+Though some of the remains belonged to animals like red deer that still live on the North York Moors, many give us a glimpse into the range of other species once prevalent on British shores, including hyenas.
+There were also bones from elephants and hippopotamuses that don’t live here any more, though we can find them on other continents.
+Other bones came from animals like the cave hyena and woolly rhinoceros that are now extinct.

 There are animal remains from these important Yorkshire caves in a number of museum collections across the region, including Scarborough Museums and Galleries.
 200 years after their discovery, the Kirkdale Cave creatures were illustrated by author and artist Tim Hopgood.